Yolo County grape growers rip out vines as wine industry struggles

 The Abridged version:

-Last year, Silt Wine Co. had its worst grape harvest ever.
+Last year, Wilson Vineyards had its worst grape harvest ever.
 This year, it happened again.

-“We’re pulling out 20% of our vineyards this year, and I’m not the only one,” said David Ogilvie, fourth-generation Clarksburg farmer and director of production at Silt.
+“We’re pulling out 20% of our vineyards this year, and I’m not the only one,” said David Ogilvie, fourth-generation farmer and vineyard manager at Wilson, which supplies grapes to Silt Wine Co. in Clarksburg.

 Ogilvie’s vineyard is one of many Yolo County operations contending with a statewide slump in demand for wine.
 Yolo County wine grape value fell about 20% last year, according to the county’s latest crop report, submitted to the board of supervisors on Tuesday.
 Between contract shortages and drop in prices, growers face a precarious financial situation, “resulting in unharvested vineyards and the removal of wine grapes.”
 Some growers are downsizing or finding other ways to cut costs.